Faculty

 Iowa City and Online Field Administrator

 Professor Witry has 12 years of experience in non-profit management, program development, and program assessment and evaluation focusing on food security, anti-poverty, and housing security services.
-She is now the Field Education Director and is passionate about inspiring and supporting social work students to act as change agents in the field and in their future work as professionals.
+She is now the Practicum Education Director and is passionate about inspiring and supporting social work students to act as change agents in the field and in their future work as professionals.